 Teams will play a six-game, round robin schedule.
 Practices begin in early May with games beginning the week after Memorial Day weekend.
 Games generally conclude by the end of June.
 All games are played at Hackberry Park.
 Game days are listed below.

 Grades: **Pre-K and Kindergarten 1st, 2nd, and 3rd

 Game Times: 5:30/6:30/7:30 5:30/6:30/7:30

 Each team is provided bats and balls for practices and games.
-All players will need their own batting helmet, glove, pants, and hat.
+All players will need to provide their own batting helmet, baseball glove, pants, and hat.
 While shorts are acceptable, pants are recommended given the abrasive nature of the playing surface.
 Metal cleats are not allowed.
 Tennis shoes or shoes with soft rubber or molded cleats may be worn.
-Please note: All batting helmets brought by players participating in coach-pitch must have a face mask.
+Please note: All batting helmets used by players participating in coach-pitch must have a face mask.

 Youth participating in Wahoo Parks and Recreation youth sports need to have two uniform t-shirts, one red and one blue.
 The playing schedule dictates which color shirt to wear for each game.
 These shirts are used for all youth sport programs and are available in a variety of youth and adult sizes and can be purchased at the Civic Center.